Birth Support Explained

 - Speak up for your preferences when you're too focused to talk

-- Fetch water, adjust lights, run a bath — the small things that matter
+- Fetch water, adjust lights, run a bath, the small things that matter

 - Stay with you if your partner needs to step out, eat, or sleep

 Before birth, doulas often meet with you once or twice to talk through your birth plan, your fears, and your hopes.
 After birth, many doulas check in to see how you're healing, how feeding is going, and whether you need referrals for additional support.
+An unexpected benefit many parents discover: some doulas are part of collectives that offer birth classes, lactation support, prenatal yoga, and other services.
+Access to that broader network can be a real bonus, especially for first-time parents figuring out where to start.

 "My doula didn't touch the medical side at all.
-But when I was crying at 3 AM because the contractions were coming faster than I expected, she was the one who reminded me I could do this — and told my husband exactly where to put his hands."
+But when I was crying at 3 AM because the contractions were coming faster than I expected, she was the one who reminded me I could do this, and told my husband exactly where to put his hands."

-— Mia R., first-time mom, Houston
+Mia R., first-time mom, Houston

 What Doulas Don't Do (And Why That Matters)